|State University in Springtime|

 The night after he killed Tommy, Brock got massively drunk and then, upon returning to his dorm room, delivered a brutal, unprovoked beating to Rusty Venture, Peter White, Mike Sorayama and Werner Ünderbheit after stepping barefoot on a 20-sided die.
-The next day, he gave a half-hearted apology to Rusty, casually informed him that someone had called to tell him that his father, Jonas Venture, was dead, and then left State University to join the army.
+The next day, he gave a half-hearted apology to Rusty, casually informed him that someone had called to tell him that his father, Jonas Venture, was dead, and then left State University to join the Marines.

 - Peter White

 Pete White attended State University at the same time as Rusty "T.S."
 Venture.
 Pete would consider Rusty his best friend for decades after their shared experience at State, although it is unlikely that Rusty shares these sentiments.
 White's major at State isn't known, but he took at least one science course with Professor Richard Impossible (which he failed).
 He was roommates with Werner Ünderbheit, who was difficult to get along with as a result of his royal upbringing.

 White was a DJ for State University's radio station.
 He would remain proud of his college radio show, The White Room, decades later, although he was kicked off the air after he used his show to humiliate his friend Mike Sorayama with a fake song dedication.
 He was the first DJ at State to play Bauhaus.
 His experience as a college radio DJ may be what inspired him to become a game show host.